Reviewed by Oct 05, 2020| Updated on

 The following are the steps to create a pro forma income statement:

-Step 1: Calculate your business' future sales estimates (pro forma forecasting).
+Step 1: Calculate your business's future sales estimates (pro forma forecasting).
 You may use market expectations that are practical and not just figures that make you or your investors feel confident.

 *Step 4: *Estimate the future cash flows.
 This section of the pro forma statement will identify the net cash effect if the proposed change to the business is implemented.
 Cash flow varies from net profit, as all revenue and expenditures are recorded before or after cash changes hands under accrual accounting.